archwisp/PHPEncryptData/README.md

 My goal with this library is to improve the baseline for encryption in PHP.

+## Calling Smart Crypto People

+Every bit of review and feedback you're willing to provide is appreciated.
+If you see a major bug, efficiency improvement, or design decision that can be improved in a concrete way, please submit an issue.
+Simple.php is where everything happens and SimpleTest.php contains the unit tests.

+Thank you!

 ## Cryptographic Details

 For most cryptographic functionality, this library makes use of the Mcrypt